ceford/cefjdemos-data-jdm-user/articles/en/templates/template-layouts.md

 - /components/com_content/tmpl/article/default.php
 - /plugins/content/vote/tmpl/vote.php

-### Template Overrides

-In a template override, a file of the same name is created within the template file structure and that is used instead of the file in the extension file structure.
+In a **template override**, a file of the same name is created within the template file structure and that is used instead of the file in the extension file structure.
 Corresponding examples: